Evolutionary psychology: Language

-According to Steven Pinker, who builds on the work by Noam Chomsky, the universal human ability to learn to talk between the ages of 1 – 4, basically without training, suggests that language acquisition is a distinctly human psychological adaptation (see, in particular, Pinker's The Language Instinct).
-Pinker and Bloom (1990) argue that language as a mental faculty shares many likenesses with the complex organs of the body which suggests that, like these organs, language has evolved as an adaptation, since this is the only known mechanism by which such complex organs can develop.
+According to Steven Pinker, who builds on the work by Noam Chomsky, the universal human ability to learn to talk between the ages of 1–4, basically without training, suggests that language acquisition is a distinctly human psychological adaptation.
+Pinker and Bloom argue that language as a mental faculty shares many likenesses with the complex organs of the body, which suggests that, like these organs, language has evolved as an adaptation, since this is the only known mechanism by which such complex organs can develop.

 Pinker follows Chomsky in arguing that the fact that children can learn any human language with no explicit instruction suggests that language, including most of grammar, is basically innate and that it only needs to be activated by interaction.
 Chomsky himself does not believe language to have evolved as an adaptation, but suggests that it likely evolved as a byproduct of some other adaptation, a so-called spandrel.
-But Pinker and Bloom argue that the organic nature of language strongly suggests that it has an adaptational origin.
+But Pinker and Bloom argue that the organic nature of language strongly suggests an adaptive origin.

 Evolutionary psychologists hold that the FOXP2 gene may well be associated with the evolution of human language.
 In the 1980s, psycholinguist Myrna Gopnik identified a dominant gene that causes language impairment in the KE family of Britain.
 This gene turned out to be a mutation of the FOXP2 gene.
 Humans have a unique allele of this gene, which has otherwise been closely conserved through most of mammalian evolutionary history.
-This unique allele seems to have first appeared between 100 and 200 thousand years ago, and it is now all but universal in humans.
+This unique allele appears to have first arisen between 100 and 200 thousand years ago, and it is now all but universal in humans.
 However, the once-popular idea that FOXP2 is a 'grammar gene' or that it triggered the emergence of language in Homo sapiens is now widely discredited.